Raina-M/detectCO_by_scRNAseq/pipeline.md

 # Crossover calling pipeline

-N.B.: Please check the original paper for more deatails.
+N.B.: All methods mentioned in this pipeline are interpreted in our publication as well, Please check the original paper for more deatails.
 > Castellani M, Zhang M, Thangavel G, Mata-Sucre Y, Lux T, A. Campoy J. A., Marek M, Huettel B, Sun H, Mayer K. F. X., Schneeberger K & Marques A. (2023).
 Meiotic recombination dynamics in plants with repeat-based holocentromeres sheds light on the primary drivers of crossover patterning.

 ### 1. Selection of markers on phased reference genome